linkerd/linkerd2/rautz/GATEWAY.md

 ```

 In this case, this policy would obviate the need for the `linkerd-admin-metrics`
-authorization (though we would still need the `linkerd-admin-probe`
+authorization (though we would still need the `linkerd-admin-metrics`
 `HTTPRoute`).

 ## Installation